-The Bio-X Interdisciplinary Initiatives Seed Grant Program (IIP) funds proposals that enhance interdisciplinary research among the Stanford scientific communities in areas related to bioengineering, biosciences, and biomedicine.
+The Stanford Bio-X Interdisciplinary Initiatives Seed Grants Program (IIP) funds proposals that enhance interdisciplinary research among the Stanford scientific communities in areas related to bioengineering, biosciences, and biomedicine.

-The IIP awards provide seed funding for high-risk, high-reward collaborative proposals including basic research leading to fundamental discoveries, as well as innovative technology.
+The IIP awards provide seed funding for high-risk, high-reward collaborative proposals including basic research leading to fundamental discoveries, as well as innovative technology, relating to human health.

 IIP awards are given to teams of faculty with early-stage, high-risk ideas that couldn’t be funded by traditional sources.

-Our Investment: Bio-X awards approximately $4 million every other year in the form of two-year seed grants.
+Our Investment: Stanford Bio-X awards approximately $4 million every other year in the form of two-year seed grants.
 The current two-year grant level is $200,000 per project.
-From inception in 2000 through the seventh round in 2014, the program has provided critical early-stage funding to 165 interdisciplinary projects involving more than 300 faculty representing five Stanford Schools and dozens of departments.
+From inception in 2000 through the eighth round in 2016, the program has provided critical early-stage funding to 187 interdisciplinary projects involving more than 300 faculty representing five Stanford Schools and dozens of departments.

 The IIP awards have stimulated a striking increase in the number and diversity of collaborations between faculty across Stanford University.